Rollmayn/Rollmayn/README.md

 ### Hi there 👋, my name is Stefan!
 ![](https://venngage-wordpress.s3.amazonaws.com/uploads/2018/10/12.-Industry-leader-facebook-banner.png)

-An IT Support Specialist with a deep passion for Computer Vision, Data and Design
+An experienced IT Specialist professional with a deep passion for Computer Vision, Data and Design

 <h3 align="left">Connect with me:</h3>
 <p align="left">